UK's May tells critics to drop dream of a 'perfect' Brexit

 So the negotiations with the EU have ground to a halt, U.K. businesses are growing jittery and Conservative Brexiteers like Johnson are demanding that the U.K. make a clean break with the bloc — deal or no deal.

-Less than three weeks before a make-or-break EU summit in Brussels, May said divorce negotiations were entering their "toughest phase."
+Less than three weeks before a make-or-break EU summit in Brussels, May said divorce talks were entering their "toughest phase."

 But she rejected calls by Euroskeptics to walk away from the talks, saying that "leaving without a deal — introducing tariffs and costly checks at the border — would be a bad outcome for the U.K. and the EU."